nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-- Heroku will send a confirmation email, open your mailbox and look for it (also check spam folder).
+- Heroku will send a confirmation email, open your mailbox and look for it (also check your SPAM folder).

 <img src="..\img\NewNS09.png" style="zoom:70%;" />